 Regardless of the message, the goal will be the same—to have you click the link and enter your information.

 You want to be safe anytime you're using an app like Venmo that holds personal information such as your bank account or credit card numbers.
-To reduce your risk of being scammed on Venmo, follow these tips:
+To reduce your risk of Venmo scams, follow these tips:

 Since Venmo is designed to be used between friends and family, it does not offer any protection for buyers or sellers who use the app to complete transactions.
 While Venmo does offer a Venmo Business account for merchants and freelancers, there are no additional security measures provided through the Venmo Business profile.